haridira/simon-game/README.md

 # simon-game
-Solved a challenge to create an responsive Simon game page (adapts well to different screen sizes).
+Solved a challenge to create a responsive Simon game page (adapts well to different screen sizes).
 Custom design using plain CSS.

 ## DOM
 Styling tags are altered for display effects.